Website audits and SEO fixes inside Cursor

 Frequently asked questions

-Local CLI audits are free, no account needed.
-The hosted MCP server runs cloud audits on pay-as-you-go credits, and every account gets 500 free per month.
+- Local CLI and skill audits are free with no account.
+The hosted MCP server runs cloud audits on pay-as-you-go credits, and every account gets 500 free per month with no card required.How credits work

-The CLI and skill audit anything Cursor's machine can reach, including localhost.
+- Yes for the CLI and skill: they audit anything Cursor's machine can reach, including localhost.
 The hosted MCP server crawls from squirrelscan's cloud and needs a publicly reachable URL, so use the CLI or the local squirrel mcp server for private networks.

-No account for local CLI audits.
-The hosted MCP server needs one, either via the OAuth sign-in flow from Cursor's Settings or an API key set as a bearer header for CI and shared configs.
+- No account for local CLI or skill audits.
+The hosted MCP server needs one: sign in with OAuth from Cursor's Tools & Integrations settings, or set an API key as a bearer header for CI and shared configs.

 Get started